Bamboo72/2021-Programming-Portfolio/README.md

 In December 2020 I made my Sterling Scholar Portfolio in which I included details on my computer technology skills, leadership, service, other interests, and the start of my personal "Choose Your Own Adventure" game project that I made at the beginning of the school year (approx. August 2020).
 My Sterling Scholar Portfolio which can be viewed [here](https://drive.google.com/file/d/1xEBZNcyEfwP00WyrlPreDRGfQmkZbKzR/view?usp=sharing).

+*Be sure to scroll to the bottom to see my two big projects for this year!*

 # Spotlighted Projects created in the Programming 2 class 2020 - 2021: